rust-windowing/winit/CONTRIBUTING.md

 Winit aims to provide a generic platform abstracting the main graphic platforms (Windows, MacOS, x11, Wayland, Android, iOS and the web platform via Emscripten).

-Most platform expose capabilities that cannot be meaningfully transposed to the others.
-Winit does not aim at supporting every single functionaly of every platform, but rather abstract the set of capabilities that is common to all platforms.
+Most platforms expose capabilities that cannot be meaningfully transposed to the others.
+Winit does not aim to support every single functionality of every platform, but rather to abstract the set of capabilities that is common to all platforms.
 In this context, APIs exposed in winit can be split into different "support levels":

 - Tier 1: features which are in the main scope of winit.
-They are part of the common API of winit, and are taken care of by the maintainers, and them not working correctly is considered a bug in winit.
+They are part of the common API of winit, and are taken care of by the maintainers.
+Any part of these features that is not working correctly is considered a bug in winit.
-- Tier 2: some platform specific features can be sufficiently fundamental to the platform that winit can integrate support for them in the platform-specific part of the API.
+- Tier 2: some platform-specific features can be sufficiently fundamental to the platform that winit can integrate support for them in the platform-specific part of the API.
 These features are not considered directly handled by the maintainers of winit.
 If you have a strong incentive to have such a feature integrated in winit, consider implementing it and proposing yourself to maintain it in the future.